PowerShell/ProjectMercury/docs/FAQ.md

 # Frequently Asked Questions

-This page provides help with common questions about Project Mercury.
+This page provides help with common questions about AIS hell.

-## What is Project Mercury?
+## What is AI Shell?

-**Project Mercury** is a platform that provides a framework for developers to build their own AI Agents and assistance providers for an AI Shell.
+**AI Shell** is a platform that provides a framework for developers to build their own AI Agents and assistance providers for an AI Shell.
 Agents provide the user experience for the LLM and are deeply connected to PowerShell 7.
 For more about the architecture, see the [shell/README][01].